Hagnap/landing-page/README.md

       into every section (header, section one, section two, section three, section four, and the footer) and it works but I feel like there's a more optimal way to do this.
 I tried to do it in the body but it would move the background color as well, which looking back makes sense but in the moment it was odd.
 I am happy to receive to any advice on this if anyone has any.

+  * Thinking of things to document
+    - When it came to writing this I did struggle to come up with things to document.
+I know I needed the essentials (or atleast what I know to be the essentials but I could lack some stuff others deem essential) so I described the project, what I used, and issues I faced.
+However, I struggle when it comes to adding more.
+So I am also open to advice on this as this is something I feel like is something that stems from a lack of experience.